Comprehensive Guide to Body Language

 The main use of learning body language is to understand people’s true emotions, intentions and their general attitude towards you which ultimately helps to improve your communication with them; whether you want to extend it (because they are interesting) or you want to reduce it (because they are deceptive).

-What are the Advantages of Knowing Body Language
+What Are the Advantages of Knowing Body Language

 Non-verbal communication matters strongly in business, corporate management and in personal life.
 It provides the following benefits: